Fat Blaster Review - Does This Metabolism Booster Work?

 What You Should Know

-Fat Blaster is a dietary supplement that is claimed to burn off unwanted fat, boost the metabolism, curb hunger and convert carbohydrates into energy.
+Fat Blaster is a dietary supplement that is claimed to burn off unwanted fat, boost the metabolism, curb hunger and convert carbohydrates into energy, similar to Fat Magnet.
 Alongside Nutrisystem covers the basics of a diet plan to burn off unwanted fat by focusing on portion control, a balanced nutrition and frequent intake of food.
 This diet product comes in the form of a tablet and is intended to be taken with a full glass of water.
 Fat Blaster is claimed to be Ephedra-free and caffeine-free.
 It appears that this diet product is suitable for both men and women.
 Fat Blaster sells for $59.95 per 120-tablet container.
 This diet supplement does not seem to encourage a specific diet plan or fitness regimen.

 It doesn't appear that Fat Blaster offers an official website.
 While this diet pill can be purchased online, there do not appear to be customer testimonials or free trial samples offered of Fat Blaster.
 This dietary supplement is sold with a 30-day money-back guarantee.
 Fat Blaster is claimed to have no "serious side effects."
 Like many weight reduction supplements, Fat Blaster is directed to be taken daily.